aynils/react-redux-firebase-sentry-material/README.md

 1. Add a new folder and copy the content of one of the already existing folders.
 2. Translate the content of every file in your new folder.
 3. Add your language to the array `LANGUAGES_LABELS` in `src/config/config.js`.
 The format is `{code: 'en', text: 'English'}`

+### Database
+By default, read and write are forbidden for all collections of the Firestore database.
+Security rules are defined in `firestore.rules`.

+**Note:** You'll find more about the Firestore security rules in [Firebase documentation](https://firebase.google.com/docs/firestore/security/get-started)

+### Deploy
+This project is setup to use a Github Action defined in `.github/workflows.firebase.yaml` to deploy automatically to Firebase, when pushing to the branch `master`.

+To allow GitHub to deploy your Firebase project, you'll need to add the Firebase token as a secret in your repository with the name `FIREBASE_TOKEN`.

+To get this key:
+1. From your project's root, run ``

 # License
 See LICENSE.md